 - Complete simple tasks for Amazon’s Mechanical Turk.
 Amazon pays a small amount for each ‘Human Intelligence Task’ (HIT) you do.
 If you’re proactive and do a high volume, this can be a nice little earner.
 Otherwise, you won’t see much revenue.
 One word of caution; jobs are competitive and to take an open HIT, you bid against others.

 - Start a blog—Instead of creating something or flogging old stuff, you can also just be really invested in something and get paid to write about it.
 If you are passionate about a topic, possess a unique skill set or advanced knowledge, share your skills to help others.
 This is known as authority blogging, which requires niche expertise — and the more focused your blog topic, the better.
-Starting a blog might seem like an effort but it’s actually one of the simplest online income sources.
+Starting a blog might seem like an effort, but it’s actually one of the simplest online income sources.
 All it takes is a solid blog setup.
-From here on you will be creating content targeted at the right audience with a product or offer or service that complements your content.
+From here on, you will be creating content targeted at the right audience with a product, offer, or service that complements your content.
 To make money this way, you need a self-hosted blog (we’ll come to this in a moment).

 - Write for someone else—If you’re a great writer, why not use that skill to make some extra coins?
 There are heaps of websites and blogs that pay for reviews, blogs, and white papers.
-Medium for one is always on the lookout for quality content through their partner program.
-Alternatively, check out the Mallee Blue Media roundup of the best sites hiring.
+Alternatively, check out the Mallee Blue Media roundup of the best sites for hiring.

 You don’t even need to sell anything to make money online.
 If your website or blog has a steady audience, you’ve done the hard work already.
 Now’s the time to monetize that traffic work for you.
 But how does that work?
 The most common ways are as follows: